campbe13/docker-ecq2020/README.md

 * todo  update docker tagging in earlier repos

+## Quickstart TL;DR
+From my [blog post](https://cloudnativeish.wordpress.com/2021/06/07/containers-quickstart/)  A series of curated articles that I think will help a professional/teacher to quickly get started with containers.

+1. Guided exercise on play with docker: [First Alpine Linux Containers](https://training.play-with-docker.com/ops-s1-hello/) Browser hosted, no need to install anything it all works in the browser and it gives you a good overview of the basic concepts:
+   * Docker engine
+   * Containers & Images
+   * Docker hub
+   * Container isolation
+2. Guided exercise on play with docker: [Docker for beginners](https://training.play-with-docker.com/beginner-linux/) Browser hosted, still nothing to install, intro to
+   * Running containers single task, interactively (console) and in the background
+   * Run a custom app from docker hub, overview of basic Dockerfile directives
+   * Set up a docker hub account, add & modify images, modify websites
+3. Using a simple website or JavaScript app, [create your own container](https://github.com/campbe13/docker-ecq2020/tree/master/react-weather-app) there are 3 parts, you can do as little or as much as you wish
+   * Build the container for / with your own app, and run it
+   * Make it the image available on docker hub
+   * Run the container, from docker hub image
+3. This is a little more advanced but it jumps you to using persistent storage for a database container.
+Containers are stateless by design.
+In using this lab exercise you make sure the data persists on the host running the container.
+Note that this type of database container is normally used for testing, not in production.
+See [Instructions MySQL container with persistent storage](https://docs.google.com/document/d/1k1N-jkWDsHaP29HTykZnTn-zGvIFSY9ZVuBB1fkkXAA/edit?usp=sharing)

 ## general info
 ### other repos & sites
 * using Gitlab CI to deploy to gitlab pages